 8 web links

-9 individual verifications
+9 individual records

-Disambiguation and history
+Definition and history

-Porcelain manufactory Augarten (Leopoldstadt, Vienna, Austria)
+Augarten Porcelain Manufactory (Leopoldstadt, Vienna, Austria)

 A manufactory is created in different ways:

-See also: history of production technology
+See also: History of production technology

 France

-Under King Henry IV and his finance minister Sully, a mercantilism prevailed in France, which focused on the development of a domestic manufacturing industry.
+Under King Henry IV and his finance minister Sully, mercantilism prevailed in France, relying on the development of a manufacturing industry at home.
 On the advice of the economist Barthélémy de Laffemas, the king supported, among other things, the establishment of silk production in France.[3]
-In addition, in 1602 Henry IV instructed each community to set up a mulberry tree plantation and silkworm breeding.
-In addition to these new projects, the interest of the ruler and his advisors was also focused on existing and expandable economic sectors in their own country.
-He supported numerous private manufacturers with premises, money and privileges that were later placed under the control of the state.
-Under Louis XIV, the Minister of Finance, Jean-Baptiste Colbert, reorganized the entire manufacturing sector: the production of goods was divided between guilds and monopolies and regulated by numerous government directives.
-To encourage production, tapestry specialists were recruited as foreign workers from Flanders.
+In 1602, Henry IV instructed every community to set up a mulberry tree plantation and a silkworm farm.
+In addition to these new projects, the ruler and his advisors were also interested in existing and expandable economic sectors in their own country.
+He supported numerous private manufacturers with space, money and privileges, which were later placed under the control of the state.
+Under Louis To promote production, tapestry specialists were recruited as foreign workers from Flanders.
 Specialists in glass, mirrors and lace were brought into the country from the Italian states, and metal specialists from the north.
-Emigration for specialists was forbidden, later put under the death penalty.
-Since the private initiative was not too great despite many incentives, state manufacturing companies were set up.In 1663, in his capacity as "Surintendant et ordonnateur général des bâtiments, arts, tapisseries et manufactures de France", Colbert founded the "Manufacture royale des tapisseries et des meubles de la Couronne", which was under the artistic direction of Charles Le Brun (until 1690). over 250 craftsmen (bronze casters, cabinet makers, silversmiths, stone cutters, ivory carvers, etc.) employed.[4]
-All French tapestry studios, which were brought together in the Gobelin manufactory, were also incorporated into it.
-The privately run Savonnerie manufactory with its monopoly on knotted carpets was now also subject to state supervision.
-Wars forced the king to close the manufactory in 1694.
+Emigration for specialists was banned and later made punishable by death.
+Since private initiative was not very great despite many incentives, state-owned manufacturing companies were set up.
+In 1663, Colbert, in his role as "Surintendant et ordonnateur général des bâtiments, arts, tapestry et manufactures de France", founded the "Manufacture royale des tapisseries et des meubles de la Couronne", which was under the artistic direction of Charles Le Brun (until 1690). employed over 250 craftsmen (bronze casters, cabinetmakers, silversmiths, stone cutters, ivory carvers, etc.).[4]
+All French picture-making studios, which were brought together in the tapestry factory, were also incorporated into it.
+The privately run Savonnerie factory with its monopoly on knotted carpets was now also subject to state supervision.
+Wars forced the king to close the factory in 1694.
 Only the tapestry factory was reopened in 1699.[5]
-Some of the manufactories structured by Colbert were still active until the end of the Ancien Régime, others are still active today.
+Some of the factories structured by Colbert were still active until the end of the Ancien Régime, others are still active today.

 for tapestries: Manufacture royale des Gobelins in Paris, as well as manufactories in Beauvais and Aubusson

-for knotted carpets: Savonnerie manufactory in Paris[6]
+for knotted carpets: Savonnerie factory in Paris[6]

 for mirrors and glass: Manufacture royale des glaces de miroirs in Saint-Gobain